 This glamorous first-floor cocktail bar and stylish restaurant blend modern furnishings with traditional Indian touches.
 Expect Mughal-style water tanks, flowers, occasional antiques and plenty of shiny black granite.
 The venue attracts big spenders – suits on expense accounts, romancing couples and curious tourists.
-Fronted by well-known chef Atul Kochhar, the kitchen produces modern cooking in the haute-cuisine league.
+The kitchen produces modern cooking in the haute-cuisine league.

 We’ve had variable meals in the past, but culinary standards seem to be moving in the right direction.
 A trio of juicy scallops won our approval for the toasted-sesame, crushed-coriander seed, and chilli-jam toppings – each one accompanied by plump sweet grapes and tangy, tamarind-like grape chutney.
 Less appealing, crisp soft-shell crab was let down by an oily batter swamping the delicate flesh.